bashtage/arch/doc/source/bootstrap/confidence-intervals.rst

 intervals.

-This example makes use of the percentile bootstrap which is conceptually the simplest method - it constructs many bootstrap replications and simply return the required order statistics from these empirical distributions.
+This example makes use of the percentile bootstrap which is conceptually the simplest method - it constructs many bootstrap replications and returns order statistics from these empirical distributions.

 ::